LucasDelfino92/morrowindsharp/wjsetup.md

 - Click on the faulty plugin, and a panel to the right will display the plugin's masters.
 Right click on either of them, and an **Update Masters** window will appear.
 Click **Yes**.
 - Once the window has closed, click on the **Save** button further below the same panel.
 - Repeat this process for each of the faulty plugins.

-### Cleaning plugins

-> ℹ️ This section is listed as a reference for people installing mods not listed in this guide.

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, CTRL+left click on the plugins you want to clean.
-- With the plugins selected, right-click and click **Clean with tes3cmd**.
-- After the process is over, close the window.

-### Conflict resolution

-> ℹ️ This section is listed as a reference for people installing mods not listed in this guide.

-For leveled list conflicts, we use **tes3cmd**, generating a **multipatch.esp** file which we will place at the end of our load order.

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, click the **Misc** header and go to **TES3cmd** -> **Create MultiPatch**.
-Click **Yes** on the prompt.
-- tes3cmd will now generate the multipatch.
-After the process is over, click **OK**.
-- **multipatch.esp** will now be present at the end of your load order.

-For record conflicts, we use **TES3Merge**, generating a **Merged Objects.esp** file which we will also place at the end of our load order.

-- Run TES3Merge in Mod Organizer 2.
-Once the tool as finished its conflict solving process, press any key to exit.
-- **Merged Objects.ESP** will now be present at the end of your load order.
-Activate the plugin.

-> ℹ️ A leveled list conflicts means certain items, NPCs, or creatures.

 ### Updating and repairing saves